praveencash/SQL-mini-projects/README.md

 ## Purpose

-This mini project is part of my SQL learning journey for Data Science.
-It helps in practicing real-world database operations and query writing.
+These mini projects are part of my SQL learning journey for Data Science.
+This helps in practicing real-world database operations and query writing.